Maximum Entropy Spectral Analysis: an application to gravitational waves data analysis

 We can generalize the definition of information in the case where two different outcomes $E_1, E_2$, with given probabilities $P_1$ and $P_2$, are possible.
 To gain some intuition on the problem, we ask ourselves which are the probability assignments that make the outcome more uncertain (i.e. maximize the information).
 If $P_1$ and $P_2$ are largely different, for instance $P_1 = 0.999$ and $P_2 = 0.001$, we are allowed to believe that event $E_1$ will occur almost certainly, considering $E_2$ to be a very implausible outcome.
 The information content will be very low.
-On the other hand, most unpredictable experiment happens when
+On the other hand, most unpredictable situation happens when

 this describes a situation of `maximum ignorance' and the information content of such system must be high.
-Any generalization of eq.~\eqref{eq:information}, must then have its maximum when $ P_1 = P_2$.
+Any generalization of Eq.~\eqref{eq:information}, must then have its maximum when $ P_1 = P_2$.
 For $N$ events, the system with the highest possible information content is when: